Family Antipathariidae

 Black & Wire Corals

 Antipatharians are tree-like or stick-like cnidarians with a solid dark brown skeleton decorated with small spines or knobs.
-This rough surface distinguishes it from gorgonians and arborescent hydroids, which are nearly absent in shallow Hawaiian waters.
+The rough surface distinguishes it from gorgonians and arborescent hydroids, which are nearly absent in shallow Hawaiian waters.
 Colonies occur along current-swept drop-offs and under ledges.
 Live colonies may be rusty brown, orange, yellow, green, or white due to color of the polyps.
 They may also fluoresce; this color is not recorded when a flash photograph is taken.
-Antipatharians provide food or shelter to many forms of marine life, including fishes, mollusks, and crustaceans.
-Many Hawaiian Antipatharians are restricted to very deep water only visited by research submersibles.
-It is illegal to collect coral, including Antipatharians, without a special permit.
-Here are four species scuba divers may encounter.
+Antipatharians provide food or shelter to several forms of marine life, including fishes, mollusks, and crustaceans.
+Most species only occur at depths visited by research submersibles.
+It is illegal to collect Hawaiian corals without a special permit.

 HAWAII